 Ionization causes electrical breakdown, especially in very sensitive devices and components like semiconductors and integrated circuits, that can cause microelectronics to fail.
 Radiation exposure can cause all sorts of damage ranging from benign glitches and soft errors to catastrophic system failures.
 In particular, single event effects can change the logic of entire systems by altering one bit on integrated circuits, where the “single event” is an ion changing the state of a node on an electronic device; with radiation-hardened electronics and components, the risk of single event effects is mitigated.
 Radiation hardening and rigorous survivability testing are especially important in the design of microelectronics and electronic components since so much of the world’s vital infrastructure, such as GPS and weather forecasting, depends on satellites, which are exposed to large amounts of ionizing space radiation in orbit around Earth.

-Radiolysis occurs when radiation exposure causes chemical bonds to break down, causing structural weaknesses in a material that can lead to corrosion, cracks, or any other undesirable changes to its physical properties that could lead to degraded performance or failure.
+Radiolysis occurs when electromagnetic radiation or neutron radiation exposure causes chemical bonds to break down, causing structural weaknesses in a material that can lead to corrosion, cracks, or any other undesirable changes to its physical properties that could lead to degraded performance or failure.
 Radiation-hardened designs attempt to mitigate the effects of radiolysis.

-In electronics, radiation can be an important factor in the design process, but they are not the only materials for which radiation hardening and radiation tolerance/survivability testing are important.
+In radiation-hardened electronics, radiation is clearly a driving factor in the design process, but they are not the only materials for which radiation hardening and radiation tolerance/survivability testing are important.
 Normal concrete is especially susceptible to neutron activation and radiation damage, and excess radiation exposure can cause a concrete bunker to become structurally unsound due to alterations of its physical properties.
 Because of this danger, special radiation-tolerant concrete has to be used in the design and construction of nuclear reactor facilities that will not exhibit the same vulnerability to high levels of radiation.
 For example, the same type of radiation-hardened concrete used for shielding in nuclear reactors is also used at Phoenix to make certain that our staff (who have low radiation tolerance) is not exposed to neutron radiation!

 Radiation exposure can alter a material’s physical properties in many ways, including the following: